pabloUrizar/ADS_Labo3/Labo06/Labo06.md

 drwxr-xr-x 7 lab5 lab5 4096 May  9 14:41 /home/lab5
 ```

-From the user `lab6`, we have read and execute permissions to the home directory of `lab5`.
+From the user `lab6` (other), we have read and execute permissions to the home directory of `lab5`.
 So yes, we can read `lab5` files from `lab6` user.

 2. What do you need to do so that your colleague (and maybe others) can read your
 files?
 What do you need to do so that nobody else can read your files?

+Everybody can already read files so we have nothing more to do.
-We could create a group and include in it every person that we would like to have read permissions to our home directory and exlude every other user.
+To restrict permissions, we could create a group and include in it every person that we would like to have read permissions to our home directory and exlude every other user.

 ```sh
 $ sudo groupadd lab6_read